fransiskusalvin/NumpyGroup_JC_DS_12_FinalProject/README.md

 We **focus** to obtain Machine Learning Model with the best **Accuracy Score**

+Features Selection:
 - For this model we will use all features, because from EDA all features has affect to Credit Card Default

-For Machine Learning modelling we utilize all data features and utilize 3 different algorithm
+For Machine Learning modelling we utilize all data features and utilize 3 different algorithm:
 1. **Random Forest**
 2. **Logistic Regression**
 3. **KNN Classifier**